sunflowerdeath/aardvark-old/core/docs/rendering.md

 Using the repaint boundary may require more layers than without it, thats why you need to specify them manually, not automatically like relayout boundaries.

-This is an example how layers change when adding repaint boundary.
+This is an example how layers change after adding repaint boundary.
+This is tree of elements. Сolor indicates on which layer the element is painted.
-Each color shows a separate layer.
-Element can have two colors, because it can paint on several layers - before and after painting its children.
+Element can have more that one color, because it can be painted on several layers - before and after painting its children.
+Red line shows in which order the elements are painted.

 Without repaint boundary: